Divorce Mediation Lawyer in Buffalo, NY

 Don’t Fight in Court – Find Solutions in Your Divorce

 See divorce through a whole new light.
 Contact our firm about divorce mediation today.

 How Does Mediation Typically Work?

 The entire purpose of divorce mediation is to limit disagreements and arguments that will drag you into the courtroom.
-With a holistic approach to divorce through mediation, you may be able to settle your divorce issues without the need to get the court involved.
+With an integrated approach to divorce through mediation, you may be able to settle your issues without the need to get the court involved.
 It is worth emphasizing that the underlying concept in mediation is cooperation.

 The usual process for divorce mediation will be: